Nitin-Sharma-coder/zenHealth/README.md

 **Q: Can I use this application for my clinic?**
 A: Yes!
 The application can be customized to fit the needs of your healthcare practice.

+## Use Cases

+- **For Patients**: Easily manage appointments and receive timely notifications.
+- **For Doctors**: Access patient records quickly and efficiently schedule appointments.
+- **For Administrators**: Streamline operations and manage data effortlessly.